colesmedia/buslines/README.md

 `node ./server/app.js`

-To start the React application navigate into the root folder and run the command:
+To start the React application navigate to the root and run:

 `npm run dev`